 - Printing and Laptop Lending

 When you enter the library, Access Services is to your left.
-This is where you would check out any books you would like to borrow, renew books you already have out, and find books that your professor may have put on reserve.
+This is where you would check out any books or media items you would like to borrow, renew items you already have out, find books that your professor may have put on reserve and pickup Interlibrary Loan items.
 You can also renew books online at My Account.

 The Reference Department is across from the library entrance.
 Here you can get help from a librarian with your research, surf the internet or use the study space.
-Unfortunately, printing is not available from these computers.
-More on printing later in this presentation.
+You can also speak with a reference librarian on our Live Chat.

 The library has scanners available in the Reference Department and Access Services area.
 You can use them to scan pages from books or journals that are in print form and e-mail those pages to yourself or save them to a USB drive.
 Scanning is free.